NikkiJWebDevOps/nikkijwebdevops/README.md

 - 🌱 I’m currently learning ... how to use JS, Ruby, HTML, CSS, Bootstrap all the fun stuff!
 - 💞️ I’m looking to collaborate on ... building my portfolio to attain a fantastic job!
 - 📫 How to reach me ... my email address :) Ask first
+- 👀👀I am currently and actively job searching for new opportunities!👀👀

 <!---
 dslnikkiabq/dslnikkiabq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.